Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Details on surrogates and more examples

 \subsection{Entropy-based}

+We class as entropy-based, methods that aim to minimise a term of entropy such as \citet{grandvalet2004semi} which minimises Shannon's entropy or pseudo-label which is a form of entropy, see Remark \ref{remark:entropy_pl}.
+These methods encourage the model to be confident on unlabelled data, implicitly using the cluster assumption.
+We recall those entropy-based methods can all be described as an expectation of $L$ under a distribution $\pi_x$ computed at the datapoint $x$:

 \paragraph{Pseudo-label:} As presented in the core article, the unsupervised objective of pseudo-label can be written as an expectation of $L$ on the distribution $\pi_x(\tilde{x},\tilde{y}) = \delta_{x}(\tilde{x})p_\theta(\tilde{y}|\tilde{x})$.
+The Pseudo-label unsupervised term can be written as an entropy in term of R\'enyi entropy, $\mathbb{H}_{\infty}(x) = -\max_{y} \log p(y|x)$.
+For this reason, we class Pseudo-label methods as entropy-based methods.
 Recently, \citet{lee2013pseudo} encouraged the pseudo-labels method for deep semi-supervised learning.
 Then, \citet{rizve2021defense} recently improved the pseudo-label selection by introducing an uncertainty-aware mechanism on the confidence of the model concerning the predicted probabilities. \citet{pham2021meta} reaches state-of-the-art on the Imagenet challenge using pseudo-labels on a large dataset of additional images.